Fermentation

 ———.
 Miso, Tempeh, Natto, & Other Tasty Ferments: A Step-by-Step Guide to Fermenting Grains and Beans, 2019.

-Straight forward and not scary.
+Straight forward, detailed, and specific.
 Lots of inspiration.

 Shurtleff, William, and Akiko Aoyagi.
 The Book of Miso: Savory, High-Protein Seasoning, 2018.

-This book and the one before are indispensable if you are doing a deep dive into the world of soy.
+This book is indispensable if you are doing a deep dive into the world of soy.

 ———.
 The Book of Tofu: Protein Source of the Future-- Now!
 Berkeley, CA: Ten Speed Press, 2001.